kinghuthman/budgetApp/README.md

 // ID = last ID + 1

 Retrieved values inputed with query selectors, and added to the data structure by pushing on the new item as an object with properties(using a constructor) with a push method

+---

+---

+DOM MANIPULATION

+---

+insertAdjacentHTML can be used to update values within the dom.
+For this app, this was helpful, as I retrieved the data by setting the inputted info from the UI controller's getInput method to a newItem variable in the global controller. newItem uses addItem, a public method from the budget controller that adds the newItem to the data structure as an object using a constructor.
+This newItem is passed as an object in the addListItem method(from UI controller) and a type is retrieved from the input that was set thanks to the getInput method, all in the global controller.
+From there we have all of the necessary info from the object and type to update the proper placeholders and insert the new information using the insertAdjacentHTML method.